axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>The serpent that tempted Eve to convince Adam to bite the apple.
-That snake, represents sensuality and life.
-That effort to eliminate that snake eventuall went counter to the preservation of life.</p>
+That snake represents sensuality and life.
+That effort to eliminate sensualith eventuall went counter to the preservation of life.</p>

 <h1>Bad for the survival of society</h1>
  <p>But why, oh why, was sensuality depicted as bad for the preservation of life?
-My guess is as the early societies saw that sensuality lead to the exhaustion of the young people who did the bulk of the work to feed the tribe.
-It also lead to the deaths of women and oftentimes the child.
-When things went well, it resulted to more mouths to feed.</li>
+My guess is that early societies saw that sensuality led to the exhaustion of the young people who did the bulk of the work to feed the tribe.
+It also leads to the deaths of women and oftentimes the child.
+And, when things went well, it resulted in to more mouths to feed.</li>
  <p>Sensuality had a lot of negatives,</p>
   <ul>
    <li>Work loss.</li>